mlang-dev/m/README.md

 mlang is still in early development phase and subject to significant changes.

-MacOS or Linux or WSL is the recommended development OS.
+MacOS or Linux or WSL is the recommended development OS, and clang/llvm-13 is the compiler for mlang development.

 ## m code plotting mandelbrot set
 You can try [mlang](https://mlang.dev) to run the following m code in the browser.